 Moral: Lying breaks trust

 There was once a king called Midas, who asked the god Dionysus to grant him a wish.
-He wished that everything he touched would be turned into gold.
+He wished that everything he touched be turned into gold.
 It all seemed to be going great for Midas, until he touched his daughter and she turned into gold, too.

 Moral: Greed will inevitably lead to downfall